Infisical/infisical/README.md

 <kbd>[<img title="Korean" alt="Korean language" src="https://cdn.staticaly.com/gh/hjnilsson/country-flags/master/svg/kr.svg" width="22">](i18n/README.ko.md)</kbd>
 <kbd>[<img title="Turkish" alt="Turkish language" src="https://cdn.staticaly.com/gh/hjnilsson/country-flags/master/svg/tr.svg" width="22">](i18n/README.tr.md)</kbd>

 **[Infisical](https://infisical.com)** is an open source, end-to-end encrypted secret manager which you can use to centralize your API keys and configs.
-From Infisical, you can then distribute these secrets across your whole developemnt lifecycle - from development to production .
+From Infisical, you can then distribute these secrets across your whole development lifecycle - from development to production .
 It's designed to be simple and take minutes to get going.

 - **[User-Friendly Dashboard](https://infisical.com/docs/getting-started/dashboard/project)** to manage your team's secrets and configs within projects
 - **[Language-Agnostic CLI](https://infisical.com/docs/cli/overview)** that pulls and injects esecrets and configs into your local workflow